ietf-rats-wg/eat/draft-ietf-rats-eat.md

 EAT uses the name/value pairs the same as CWT and JWT to identify individual claims.
 {{theclaims}} defines common attestation-oriented claims that are added to the CWT and JWT IANA registries.
-The set of claims that a EAT must contain to be considered valid is context dependent and is outside the scope of this specification.
-Specific applications of EATs will require implementations to    understand and process some claims in particular ways.
-However, in the absence of such requirements, all claims that are not understood by implementations MUST be ignored.
+As with CWT and JWT, no claims are mandatory and claims not recognized should be ignored.

 Unlike, but compatible with CWT and JWT, EAT defines claims using Concise Data Definition Language (CDDL) {{RFC8610}}.
 In most cases the same CDDL definition is used for both the CBOR/CWT serialization and the JSON/JWT serialization.